 Connect with Debi

-In the intersections of health reporting, healthcare policy, parenting, and the writing world is Debi’s @growthesunshine Twitter feed.
+In the intersections of health reporting, parenting, great food, and the writing world is Debi’s @growthesunshine Twitter feed.
 Connect there to read her latest musings and interests.